snakemake/snakemake/docs/snakefiles/rules.rst

 If the checkpoint has not yet been executed, accessing ``checkpoints.clustering.get(**wildcards)`` ensure that Snakemake records the checkpoint as a direct dependency of the rule ``aggregate``.
 Upon completion of the checkpoint, the input function is re-evaluated, and the code beyond its first line is executed.
 Here, we retrieve the values of the wildcard ``i`` based on all files named ``{i}.txt`` in the output directory of the checkpoint.
+Because the wildcard ``i`` is evaluated only after completion of the checkpoint, it is nescessay to use ``directory`` to declare its output, instead of using the full wildcard patterns as output.

-A less artificial example is a clustering process with an unknown number of clusters for different samples, where each cluster shall be saved into a separate file.
+A more practical example building on the previous one is a clustering process with an unknown number of clusters for different samples, where each cluster shall be saved into a separate file.
 In this example the clusters are being processed by an intermediate rule before being aggregated:

 .. code-block:: python